TuomoKu/SPX-GC/README.md

 **You can also follow these steps to get yourself familiarized with the application:**

-1. Open SPX-GC in browser, typically at http://localhost:5000
+1. Open SPX in browser, typically at http://localhost:5000
 2. Choose 'no login' policy by selecting **No** option and click **Save**
 3. Go to **Projects**
 4. Add a new project, for instance `My First Project`.
 (Project's settings opens.)